angeldomp49/nanokit/README.md

 ### 4. start the development server. ###

 Open a terminal and enter in your current directory, then use the next command:

+`php composer.phar dump-autoload`

+This command register all your class files created and remove the requirement of use __include()__ function.

+Then use:

 `php -S localhost:8000 -t public/`